Reviews You Can Rely On

 Portability

-The Tello is very small and weighs only 0.18 pounds.
+The Tello is very small and weighs only 0.17 pounds, or roughly 77 grams.
 That's so light that it doesn't even need to be registered with the FAA.
 However, partially due to that small size, the Tello is easily pushed around by even light breezes.
 Though you can take it almost anywhere, you won't be able to fly it almost anywhere.

 Ease of Use